VPAC/superlinux/supercomputingwithlinux.md

 diff -u <(ls dir1) <(ls dir2)
 ```

 Will display a diff of files in the root of dir1 and dir2 .
 It is the results of the ls commands that have been redirected.

-Note that modern implementations of diff will be able to carry this out automatically.
+Note that modern implementations of diff will be able to carry this out automatically with simply `diff dir1 dir2`, or with subdirectories, `diff -r dir1 dir2`.
+However redirection is required if the diff is being carried out over ssh, for example comparing a locate and remote data directory.

-`diff dir1 dir2`
+`diff <(ssh user@trifid.vpac.org ls -R /home/lev/data) <(ls -R /home/lev/workdata)`

 Redirections require some grounding in theory; the concept of terminal as a file and as standard input and output.
 We are by now familiar with the concept of ordinary files and directories.
 In UNIX-like operating systems devices are a type of file as well, and are structured under the /dev directory.
 For example, a directory listing of /dev will list as files internals like cpu and ram, peripherals like disk and dvd, and terminal connections tty, tty0, tty1 etc. For example simply run ls /dev on your desktop or on the cluster.